 2. HW UART (read/write)

 The cable can have either TX & RX or just RX connected from the Roomba.
 If only RX pin is connected, the sensor data will not be read.

 Roomba <-> USB <-> PC

 iRobot has a low cost USB cable that can connect directly to a PC.
 This is useful if the PC is located within the robot.
 You can get it from here: https://store.irobot.com/default/parts-and-accessories/create-accessories/communication-cable-for-create-2/4466502.html

 This method will require you to make a connector cable.
 This requires a 7 pin Male Mini Din to connect to an EZB I/O Controller.
 Watch DJ's iRobot Roomba Live Hack to see how to make a cable.

 This is a 7 Pin Male Mini-Din connector.

-These images demonstrate how to make a cable with RX only.
+The image below demonstrates how to make a cable with RX only.
 Meaning, the sensor data will not be read by ARC.
 If you wish to have the sensor data transmitted from the iRobot Roomba to ARC, the pin #4 (TXD) will need a connection.
-View DJ's iRobot Roomba Live Hack video for step-by-step instructions to make the cable with TX and RX.
+View DJ's iRobot Roomba Live Hack video below for step-by-step instructions to make the cable with TX and RX.

 Great Platform Base